MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 No.

-**Can an agent use the Dynamics 365 mobile app, instead of the mobile browser, to create one-time call links?**

-No. You can only access the model-driven app through the desktop web browser or mobile web browser.

 **Can a one-time call user join the call from Dynamics 365 Remote Assist on HoloLens?**

-No. At this time, joining a one-time call without a Dynamics 365 Remote Assist account/license is supported for Dynamics 365 Remote Assist mobile users but isn't supported for Dynamics 365 Remote Assist HoloLens users.
+No. At this time, joining a one-time call without a Dynamics 365 Remote Assist account/license isn't supported for Dynamics 365 Remote Assist HoloLens users.

 **Can I embed the Dynamics 365 Remote Assist model-driven app in Teams?**